Risk Management - A Basic Understanding

 When any or both of the above two are known beforehand, certain steps can be taken to deal with the same.

 After the risk/s has been identified then it/they must be assessed on the potential of criticality.
 Here we arrive upon risk prioritization.
-In generic terms likelihood of occurrence × impact is equal to risk.

 This is followed by development of a risk management plan and implementation of the same.
 It comprises of the effective security controls and control mechanisms for mitigation of risk.